rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 A component is a set of executables.
 All executables are deployed in unison on the desired Component Runtime.
 All executables of a component communicate via Inter-Process Communication (IPC).
 An executable listening on a port is accessible to its sibling executables via localhost.

-Perform the following procedure to create  components
+Perform the following procedure to create  components.

 1. Click the **Components** tab.